-- One axis configuration a brief description of the beginning of work with the controller + 8SMC5-USB for one axis +.
-It is also considered quick XiLab setup and lists all necessary equipment. - Example of a motor connection connection of stepper motor Nanotec ST5918L3008-B with encoder CUI INC AMT112S-V to 8SMC5-USB controller.
+- One axis configuration a brief description of the beginning of work with the controller + 8SMC4-USB for one axis +.
+It is also considered quick XiLab setup and lists all necessary equipment. - Multi-axis configuration a brief description of the beginning of work with + multi-axis system based on the 8SMC4-USB controller +.
+It is also considered XiLab setup, lists all necessary equipment and describes characteristics of the system. - Example of a motor connection connection of stepper motor Nanotec ST5918L3008-B with encoder CUI INC AMT112S-V to 8SMC4-USB controller.
 It is described how to make your own cable, guided by the specification on the engine and explanation of the specification is given. - Manual profile setting setting of working profile for XiLab.
-Overview of the main features. - Calculation of the nominal current setting of amplitude of nominal current for stepper motors.
-Possible problems and solutions description and solution of the most common problems when working with 8SMC5-USB controller.
+Overview of the main features. - Calculation of the nominal current setting of amplitude of nominal current for stepper motors. - Possible problems and solutions description and solution of the most common problems when working with 8SMC4-USB controller.